 A large Public Charter School was uncertain of their retirement plan fiduciary obligations and whether their investment menu, fees and service providers were competitive in the marketplace.

-The client did not have the knowledge or resources to “know where to start” so they needed a trusted partner to develop and execute a plan that ensured the trustees understood their fiduciary duties and were acting solely in the best interests of the plan participants.
+Our Client did not have the knowledge or resources to “know where to start” so they needed a trusted partner to develop and execute a plan that ensured that the trustees understood their fiduciary duties and acted in the best interests of the plan participants.